mlswg/mls-architecture/draft-ietf-mls-architecture.md

 However, the signature private keys are mostly used by clients to send a message.
-They also are providing the strong authentication guarantees to other clients, hence we consider that their protection by additionnal security mechanism should be a priority.
+They also are providing the strong authentication guarantees to other clients, hence we consider that their protection by additional security mechanism should be a priority.

 Overall there is no way to detect or prevent these compromise, as discussed in the previous sections, performing separation of the